• Skip to primary navigation

 Instructions

-• Season the fish with salt and pepper and place some herbs and a little garlic in the inside of the fish.
+• Season the fish with salt and pepper and place some herbs and a little garlic on the inside of the fish.

-• Take two (ideally non-tick pans out for simultaneous cooking, place both on medium fire.
+• Take two (ideally non-tick) pans out for simultaneous cooking, and place one on medium fire.

-• Meanwhile, after 4-5 min of cooking the potatoes covered, remove the lid, season them and give them a good old tossing (just like a pro haha).
-Using a wooden spoon it's also okay at least at this point as the potatoes are still sturdy.
+• After 12-15 min of cooking the potatoes covered, remove the lid, season them, and give them a good old tossing (just like a pro haha).
 Ideally, would be to avoid using any utensils so that potatoes remain whole and are not smashed.
-If they stick do allow them to cook further until they get a crusty layer on the outside.
-They will release naturally.
-Add a drizzle of extra oil if you feel it is necessary.
+If they stick, use a spatula to unstick them or allow them to cook further until they get a crusty layer on the outside.
+Add an extra drizzle of oil if you feel it is necessary.
+All in all cook the potatoes for 15-20 minutes tossing them occasionally.
+Make sure they cook covered for at least 15 minutes and uncovered for the last 5 minutes or so.
+Add an extra drizzle of oil to get the best results.

-• Once the fish cooked on one side turn gently on the other side and cook for a further 5-6 min on medium fire.
-If you are using fillet, this will cook in half the time.
+• Once the fish is cooked on one side turn gently on the other side and cook for a further 5-6 min on medium fire.

 • Paste the garlic and add to the potatoes and the fish in the last minute of cooking.
 Season more if you think it's needed.
 Turn off the heat and serve immediately with a side salad or some cooked vegetables or greens.